The sacroiliac joint (SIJ) is a term used to describe the place where the sacrum and the iliac bones join.

 The best way to get rid of SIJ pain is to stick to a care plan.
 The more you rest, ice, and practice exercises, the quicker your symptoms will improve or your injury will heal.

 Your doctor may need to follow up if the pain is not going away as expected.
-Talk to your doctor about:
+You may need:

-Call the doctor if you have:
+Call the doctor if you have any of the following:

 SIJ pain - aftercare; SIJ dysfunction - aftercare; SIJ strain - aftercare; SIJ subluxation -aftercare; SIJ syndrome - aftercare